 But what nobody knew was that I barely viewed the leap as a risk.

-I had carefully planned my exit for 2 years and knew exactly how I was going to make the transition and support myself if anything didn't go according to plan.
+I had carefully planned my exit for 2 years and knew exactly how I was going to make the transition & support myself if anything didn't go according to plan.

 Luckily I did this because of course, almost nothing went according to plan.

-I've spent a lot of time thinking about this transition from stability to the unknown, especially as more and more people begin to pursue their passions online, and I'm a believer that a majority of success comes down to planning (which enables confident actions).
+I've spent a lot of time thinking about the transition from stability to the unknown—especially as more and more people begin to pursue their passions online—and I'm a believer that a majority of success comes down to planning (which enables confident actions).